internal-page-background-header

 Beyond the med tech acronyms - what do they all mean?

-So, with this in mind - here is an A- Z of some of the most common and more obscure technical terms and abbreviations (together with their definitions) that med-tech device developers can encounter in the literature and their dealings with regulators and collaborators across the globe.
+So, with this in mind - here is an A- Z of some of the most common and more obscure technical terms and abbreviations (together with their definitions) that med-tech device developers can encounter in the literature, and their dealings with regulators and collaborators across the globe.

 BOM - Bill Of Material

-List of raw materials, components and subassemblies that make a product.
+A list of raw materials, components and subassemblies that make a product.

 CA - Competent Authority